sparkflows/sparkflows-docs/docs/aws/ecs-fargate-sparkflows-deployment/configuration.rst

 ECS CLuster
 ----------

-Create the ecs cluster wih VPC and securti group.(Also existing ecs cluster can be used).
+Create the ecs cluster wih VPC and security group.(Also existing ecs cluster can be used).

 .. figure:: ../../_assets/aws/ecs-fargate-sparkflows-deployment/ecs-cluster.png
    :alt: aws